 Most brands go wrong by trying to cram too many objectives into one campaign.
-Campaigns work best when they are focussed on one goal.
-The trouble is that brands have many goals, so they find it challenging to pin down one thing.
-But the strategy is about choices; we can't do it all at once, so we must prioritise.
-The question to ask yourself is, what is the most pressing objective right now?
-Alternatively, what objectives must I first meet before being able to hit other more significant objectives?
-For instance, if your brand is unknown or not well known, the first step will probably be a brand awareness campaign.
+The trouble is, brands have many goals, and they find it challenging to pin down one thing.
+But strategy is about choices; we can't do it all at once, so we must prioritise.
+The question to ask yourself is, what is your most pressing objective right now?
+Or what objectives do you need to meet before you can move on to other significant objectives?
+For instance, if your brand isn't well known, the first step would be a brand awareness campaign.

 - Use a mix of paid, earned and owned channels

 Using only social media for your campaign is like using only a hammer to build your whole house.
-Why limit yourself to just one tool when so many others are at your disposal?
-But smaller brands over-rely on social media.
+Why limit yourself to one tool when so many others are at your disposal?
+But smaller brands rely too much on social media.

-Using a smart mix of paid, owned, and earned channels will allow you to do more with less.
-Rather than throwing all your money at advertising, owned and earned channels will make your budget work harder.
+Using a smart mix of paid, owned, and earned channels allows you to do more with less.
+Don't throw all your money at advertising.
+Use owned and earned channels to get more from your budget.

 - Utilise at least one creative tactic

-Campaigns are about capturing attention, so your campaign should be underpinned by a creative theme, hook or message that will resonate with your audience.
+Campaigns are about capturing attention.
+Underpin your campaign with a creative theme, hook or message that resonates with your audience.
 I refer to this as the "Big Idea", coined by David Ogilvy.

-Coming up with the Big Idea for your campaign is one of the most challenging parts of campaign creation and one of the most important because it will determine whether your campaign stands out or blurs into the noise.
+Coming up with the Big Idea for your campaign is one of the most challenging parts of campaign creation.
+It's also one of the most important.
+Why?
+It determines whether your campaign stands out or blurs into the background.

-Playing it safe is a risky strategy; you are almost guaranteed that people will scroll past your campaign.
+Playing it safe is risky.
+You are almost guaranteed to have people scroll past your campaign.
 Original ideas win, so creativity is the future of business advantage.

 Mia Fileman is a professional marketer with 21 years of experience as a Brand Manager, Agency Director and Creative Strategist.
 She's the Founder of Campaign Del Mar a marketing education platform for entrepreneurs and marketing teams.
 Mia is also the host of the Got Marketing?
 Podcast and a widely published marketing expert.
 She has written for Social Media Examiner, Mumbrella and Smart Company, among many others.